LucCote/Nara-Imaging/README.md

    - This shapefile polygon must use latitude and longitude coordinates
 4. Analyze the image for !Nara plants by pressing the "Find !Nara" button at the bottom of the screen
    - Note: this step may take some time to run, especially on large images
+   - One can also toggle the option to search for !Nara outside the channel mask uploaded in step 3.
 5. After the analysis is complete download a shape file containing the outlines the found !Nara plants or a CSV containing the coordinates of centroids using the buttons below the "Find !Nara" button

+#### Classifier Settings
+The advanced settings page enables the user to adjust the classifier values.
+The way in which the software classifies contours is through the use of a 2-band mnormalized difference schema where we check if the difference between two bands scaled by their sum is within a certain value threshold.
+In the advanced settings the bands used in classification in addition to the lower and upper thresholds can be adjusted to specific image conditions as the researcher sees fit.